jacksund/simmate/docs/full_guides/compute/hpc_slurm.md

 module load vasp

 # Start a worker that runs one job and then exits.
-# NOTE: This uses the default tag 'simmate'.
-simmate compute start-singleflow-worker
+simmate compute start-worker --nitems-max 1 --close-on-empty-queue

-# To use custom tags, use the full start-worker flags:
+# To use custom tags, append the tag option:
 # simmate compute start-worker --tag my-tag --nitems-max 1 --close-on-empty-queue
 ```